-Besides reading the ICMA Leadership Matters newsletter, Membership Monday, the daily ICMA News Briefings, PM Magazine and state sponsor publications, Senior Advisors can enjoy professional development opportunities at their state sponsor conference, and, when it's being held in their home region, the ICMA Annual Conference.
+In addition to reading the ICMA Leadership Matters newsletter, ICMA Connect, PM magazine, and state sponsor publications, Senior Advisors can enjoy such professional development opportunities at their state sponsor conference, ICMA and state sponsor webinars, and the ICMA Annual Conference.
 In addition to providing Senior Advisors with an opportunity to talk with members, the conferences provide an excellent opportunity for Senior Advisors to be brought up to date on developments in the profession and their associations.
-Senior Advisor meetings held at the conference give Senior Advisors an opportunity to exchange ideas, concerns, and successes with one another and with the attendees.
+Meetings held at the conference provide an opportunity to exchange ideas, concerns, and successes with one another and with the attendees.